crispinprojects/speakingcalendar/README.md

 Exec=/home/username/folder/talkcalendar/talkcalendar
 Path=/home/username/folder/talkcalendar
 X-GNOME-UsesNotifications=true
-Actions=
 Categories=Calendar;Office;
 ```

-Copy the "talkcalendar.desktop" file to the ***~/.local/share/applications/*** directory.
+Copy your modified  "talkcalendar.desktop" file to the ***~/.local/share/applications/*** directory.
 Create the ~/.local/share/applications/ directory if it does not already exist.
-Files in ./local take precedence over those in system directories.
 This way of locally installing Talk Calendar should be universal across different Linux distributions.

 ## Calendar Usage